The Weasley Calendar:

 If Molly was not out of Hogwarts until 1970 and sat her NEWTs that would almost put Molly into the same academic year as Bellatrix Black who is stated in canon as having been at Hogwarts at the same time as the Marauders and Snape, at least briefly.
 Molly however, is also stated in canon as having been out of Hogwarts before the Whomping Willow was planted in preparation for Lupin’s arrival there.
 So that at least doesn’t fit.

-If Molly blew off her final year she might be the same age, or even a year younger than Bellatrix, possibly in the same year as Andromeda.
+Howeveer, if Molly blew off her final year she might be the same age, or possibly even a year younger than Bellatrix, quite possibly in the same year as Andromeda.
 Somehow, I find that harder to believe.
 It is easier to simply dismiss the birth dates on the Black family tapestry sketch, since they already conflict with actual information in the books in several instances.
 Particularly in view of Rowling’s now-official endorsement of the 1960 birth date for the Marauders’ cohort.

 But this second Weasley age debate, however suggestive, remains unresolvable.
 So far, new information actually stated in OotP and HBP has only exploded the theory that Arthur and Lucius Malfoy were same-year Hogwarts rivals, which had certainly appeared within the realm of the possible up to that point in the series — certainly given behavior, on both their parts in CoS which suggested a long history of personal animosity between them.